teymurgahramanov/from-node-exporter/README.md

 # From-node exporter

-The From-node Exporter for Prometheus is designed to probe the accessibility of external endpoints from each node of the Kubernetes cluster over TCP, HTTP, and ~~ICMP~~.
+The From-node Exporter for Prometheus is designed to probe the accessibility of external endpoints from each node of the Kubernetes cluster over TCP, HTTP, and ICMP.

 ## How will it be useful?